-Campus Ministry serves as the locus of spiritual life for the entire university community.
+Campus Ministry serves the spiritual life for the entire university community.
 Recognizing and celebrating its Catholic identity, Campus Ministry provides Catholic sacramental and spiritual practices.
 By its grounding in the Catholic and Mercy tradition, Campus Ministry offers prayer opportunities, spiritual guidance, and activities for those from other Christian traditions, other religious traditions, or of no religious background at all.
 Campus Ministry encourages open dialogue about the spiritual journey from various perspectives.

-The ministry team includes a director, an assistant director, a Catholic priest as university chaplain, a full-time campus minister, a part-time campus minister, and a director of liturgical music.
-Together, they welcome all students to enjoy the comfort and hospitality of the Campus Ministry lounge, located in the Carolyn Herrmann Student Union.
+The ministry team includes a director, an assistant director, a campus minister, and a director of liturgical music. along with many student leaders who welcome all students to enjoy the comfort and hospitality of the Campus Ministry lounge, located in the Carolyn Herrmann Student Union.
 Each member of the team is available for pastoral counseling.